-Flintridge Guild of Children’s Hospital was formed on February 9, 1949 by ten La Canada women, at the suggestion of Mrs. James Hawkins.
-They patterned the Guild after the concept originated by Mrs. Gabriel Duque, a noted philanthropist for Children’s Hospital.
+Flintridge Guild of Children’s Hospital Los Angeles was founded on February 9, 1949 at the suggestion of Mrs. James Hawkins, one of ten women who resided in La Canada.
+These women patterned the Guild after a model, borrowed from a noted philanthropist for Children’s Hospital, Mrs. Gabriel Duque.
 Their purpose was “to assist Children’s Hospital through contributions of service and funds.”
-Officers were chosen and the first benefit planned – The Camellia Tea.

-The first “Bag Lady Luncheon” was held in 1993, an event designed to encourage friends to support the Children’s Hospital Thrift Shop.
-Although changed in theme and format, it continued to grow each year.
-Eventually known as the “Friendship Luncheon,” this event served to introduce new community members to the Flintridge Guild and promote awareness of Children’s Hospital.
+In 1992 the Guild created the “Bag Lady Luncheon” aimed at supporting Children’s Hospital Thrift Shop.
+Luncheon guests contributed a bag of gently used items in lieu of an entrance fee.
+Although the theme and format of this function evolved over the years, it continued to grow.
+Eventually known as the “Friendship Luncheon,” this event introduced community members to the Flintridge Guild and promoted awareness of Children’s Hospital.

 In the mid 90s the hunt was on for a new annual benefit which would engage the members and raise substantial funds for Children’s Hospital Los Angeles.
 The Pleasant Company offered a solution with their scripted American Girl Fashion Show and tea.
 Every March for 18 years, the Guild hosted this three day event which entertained more than 2,000 guests and raised significant funds for the Hospital.
 Unfortunately, when American Girl opened a store in The Grove, Los Angeles, which offered performances, lunch, and tea, attendance at the Guild’s event dropped steadily over several years.
 By 2013 after an 18 year run, the Guild’s American Girl Fashion Show was no longer a viable fundraising option.
 Once again the Guild faced the challenge of replacing a previously successful fundraiser with something new.